 Iwamoto: And we did have her in the end (laugh).
 Anyway, I heard you brought something interesting today.

 Until It Became Gyakuten Kenji

 Yamazaki: Yes.
-I brought some files with me especially for this day.
+I brought some documents with me especially for this day.
 It’s dated October 2007, so that’s how long ago?
 Nine years?
 It’s not a proper proposal, but here’s the planning memo for the game with Akane as the protagonist.
-“Because Akane appears in the time periods of both the original three Gyakuten Saiban games and Gyakuten Saiban 4, the game will portray Akane as the protagonist across both those periods.”, it says, so that was apparently our plan back then.
+“Because Akane appears in the time periods of both the original three Gyakuten Saiban games and Gyakuten Saiban 4, the game will portray Akane as the protagonist across both those periods," it says, so that was apparently our plan back then.
 I guess.

 Iwamoto: So you’d also show the past, and portray the passing of the seven years!